Transcendent-Tapir/Distorted-Domains/advancement.md

 Inspiration is gained from
 - Taking harm
 - Helping an ally recover from harm
-- Rolls that use a negative aspect
+- When the DM uses a negative aspect against you
 - As a possible bonus from a critical success

 Gaining inspiration always takes place after a roll, so you cannot use the inspiration you gain from using a negative aspect in that same roll.